 There is no clinical test for rosacea.
 A doctor reaches a diagnosis after examining the patient's skin, and asking about symptoms and triggers.
 The presence of enlarged blood vessels will help the physician distinguish it from other skin disorders.

 The presence of a rash on the scalp or ears usually indicates a different or co-existing diagnosis.
 Rosacea signs and symptoms are mainly on the face.

-Early diagnosis and subsequent prompt treatment significantly reduces the risk of rosacea's progression.
+Early diagnosis and subsequent prompt treatment significantly reduce the risk of rosacea's progression.
 If the doctor suspects there may be an underlying medical condition or illness, such as lupus, blood tests may be ordered.
-The GP may refer the patient to a dermatologist.
+The doctor may refer the patient to a dermatologist.

 Some complications can arise with rosacea.

 If rosacea affects the eyes, the eyelids can become inflamed (blepharitis).
 Treatment involves a daily application of topical antibiotic creams, and oral antibiotics.

 Even though rosacea is not a life-threatening condition, its effect on appearance often leaves the patient embarrassed, frustrated, anxious, and lacking in self-confidence.

 Patients who are well informed about rosacea tend to cope better because they are prepared to deal with complications or recurrences.

 Emotional health is generally restored when symptoms are successfully addressed.
 This is more likely to happen if individuals comply with long-term medical therapy and take measures to minimize the factors that aggravate the condition.

 It is important for individuals to talk to a doctor if they experience intense feelings of distress, embarrassment, or frustration.
 Talking to a counselor or medical social worker is also advisable.